datalad-handbook/book/docs/code_from_chapters/usecase_ml_code.rst

     --output "pairwise_relationships.png" \
     "python3 code/script.py"

+.. admonition:: software note

+   In order to execute the above script successfully you will need to run it in an environment that has the Python packages pandas, scikit-learn, datalad, and seaborn installed.
+   If you're thinking "WTF, it is SO inconvenient that I have to create the software environment to make this run", wait until the next section.

-Datalad creates a commit in my history.
+Datalad creates a commit in the dataset history.
 This commit has the commit message as a human readable summary of what was done, it contains the produced output, and it has a machine readable record that contains information on the input data, the results, and the command that was run to create this result::

+   # take a look at the most recent entry in git log
    git log -n 1

 This machine readable record is particularly helpful, because one can now instruct datalad to ``rerun`` this command so that you don't have to memorize what had been done, and people you share the dataset with don't need to ask you how this result was produced, by can simply let DataLad tell them.

 This is done with the ``datalad rerun`` command.
 For this demonstration, there is a published analysis dataset that resembles the one created here fully at `github.com/adswa/my_analysis <https://github.com/adswa/myanalysis>`_.
 This dataset can be cloned, and the analysis within it can be automatically rerun::

    cd ../